Five states account for over 70 per cent of new COVID-19 infections | Health

-New Delhi, Mar 17 (PTI) Maharashtra, Punjab, Karnataka, Gujarat and Tamil Nadu continue to report a high number of daily COVID-19 cases, accounting for 71.10 per cent of the 28,903 new infections, the Union Health Ministry said on Wednesday.
+(Eds: with changes in para two) New Delhi, Mar 17 (PTI) Five states, Maharashtra, Punjab, Karnataka, Gujarat and Tamil Nadu, continue to report a high number of daily COVID-19 cases, and account for 71.10 per cent of the 28,903 new infections reported on Wednesday, the Union Health Ministry said.

-It said 83.91 per cent of the new cases are from Maharashtra, Punjab, Karnataka, Gujarat and Tamil Nadu and Kerala.
+The sixth state with the highest number of infections is Kerala, which has been reporting a consistently declining trend over the last month.

+With Kerala added to the list, the six states account for 83.91 per cent of the new cases, the ministry said.

 Kerala is reporting a consistently declining trend over the last one month.